Magnetic Island

 Recent residential development output has been above average within Magnetic Island when compared nationally

 Magnetic Island has seen approximately 26 new homes approved annually.
-Over the past five financial years, from FY-21 to FY-25131 homes were approved, with a further 6 approved so far in FY-26.
-On average, 1.6 people have moved to the area for each dwelling built over these years.
+Between FY-21 and FY-25131 homes were approved, with a further 6 approved in FY-26 to date.
+On average, 1.6 people have moved to the area per dwelling built over these years, indicating balanced supply and demand, stable market conditions, and an average new property construction value of $324,000, aligning with regional trends.

 Frequently Asked Questions - Development